Image

 Phase 1

-• Volunteers must be healthy, aged 18-55, and agree to follow study rules.
+• Volunteers must be in good health and agree to follow study rules, including not joining other studies.

 Study details